michael-swift/tsp-immune-analysis/README.md

 explanation of directories:

-preprocessing/ contains the snakemake workflow I used to integrate the data
+preprocessing/ contains the snakemake workflow I used to integrate the data, including the raw outputs of igblast

 metadata/ contains files used in analyses such as dissociation genes